Last updated

 Deals

-Learn how to request, return and display information about deals
+Discover how to request, return and display information about deals.

-Booking.com offers different incentives to property owners to help them market their products - for example, seasonal deals such as Black Friday, or special rates for mobile users.
+Booking.com offers different incentives to property owners to help them market their offerings such as seasonal deals (e.g. Black Friday) or special rates for mobile users.

-In the Demand API, a deal is a discounted product price that is available to a traveller when one or more of these incentives apply.
+• In the Demand API, a deal refers to a discounted product price available to a traveller when one or more incentives apply.

-To access deal information, use the /accommodations/search or /accommodations/availability endpoints.
-The following parameters help determine the deals available for the returned products:
+The following parameters determine the available deals for the returned products:

 {